APPLY TO BE A CANDIDATE

 6. that the campaign costs are the endorsed candidates, however, the party may coordinate to assist lower campaign advertising costs

 7. that endorsed candidates should aim to build their local grassroots supporter base so that new members in their locality can assist them at their various booths on election day

-8. that endorsed candidates must not be dual citizens, have a unfinished criminal matter before any courts, be currently declared bankrupt and have a financial relationship with the Commonwealth.
+8. that endorsed candidates must not be dual citizens, have an unfinished criminal matter before any courts, be currently declared bankrupt or have a financial relationship with the Commonwealth.